AppsDevTeam/AjaxSelect/README.md

 This control allows passing unknown value to `$control->value` field.
 Doing so will invoke control's `$itemFactory` with only one parameter - the invalid value.

 The item factory can either return title for given value or empty value (`NULL`, empty string, zero etc.).
 Non-empty value is automatically appended to known list of valid values.

+DynamicSelect accepts array or `\Kdyby\Doctrine\QueryObject` in `$items`.
+If QO is passed it must be object that implements `AjaxSelect\Interfaces\IQueryObject`.
+Following features are implemented if QO is passed:
+- Function `callSelectPairsAuto` defines if `selectPairs` function should be called automatically to set select data.
+- Entity in `\Kdyby\DoctrineForms\EntityForm` can have inactive default values set, which causes error of not allowed in selected items.
+Therefore, the automatic call of `orById` function is called, which sets this inactive value to items. `AjaxSelectExtension::CONFIG_OR_BY_ID_FILTER` can turn off this default call.

 ### Ajax Select